 Visual hallucinations (seeing things that are not there)

 Elevated ALT enzyme levels in the blood (signaling liver damage)

 Adderall has been extensively abused.
 Extreme psychological dependence and severe social disability have resulted.
 Abuse of Adderall may cause a sudden heart attack even in those with no signs of heart disease.
 Symptoms of overdose that require immediate medical assistance include:

-The onset of amphetamine-induced anxiety disorder can occur during amphetamine use or withdrawal, according to best-selling psychiatry text, Kaplan and Sadock's Synopsis of Psychiatry citing the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
+The onset of amphetamine-induced anxiety disorder can occur during amphetamine use or withdrawal, according to the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders as cited in the best-selling psychiatry text, Kaplan and Sadock's Synopsis of Psychiatry.